Ask the average person to picture a jazz musician, and there’s a good chance they’ll think of a trumpet player...

 He was arguably the first major soloist in jazz, and – with his rhythmically sophisticated, operatic style – remains the greatest according to many.

-Armstrong helped invent ‘scat’ singing, and his gravelly voice was later heard on hits like ‘What a Wonderful World’.
+Whilst primarily a jazz trumpet player, he also helped popularise scat singing, and his gravelly voice was later heard on hits like ‘What a Wonderful World’.

 But, at least amongst jazz musicians, he is most revered for his brilliant trumpet playing, and particularly for the 1920s recordings with his Hot Fives and Hot Sevens, which helped to change jazz’s focus from collective improvisation to individual soloists,

-Essential Louis Armstrong listening: The Complete Hot Fives and Hot Sevens Recordings
+Essential Jazz Trumpet: The Complete Hot Fives and Hot Sevens Recordings (Louis Armstrong)

-This 1920s material contains classic tracks like ‘Struttin’ With Some Barbecue’, ‘Potato Head Blues’ and ‘Cornet Chop Suey’, which all feature incredible improvisations, and ‘West End Blues’, with its famous solo introduction.
+This 1920s material contains classic tracks like ‘Struttin’ With Some Barbecue’, ‘Potato Head Blues’ (which made our list of most famous Louis Armstrong songs) and ‘Cornet Chop Suey’, which all feature incredible improvisations, and ‘West End Blues’, with its famous solo introduction.

-To hear Armstrong’s later work and vocal stylings, try Ella and Louis, with Ella Fitzgerald.
+To hear the jazz trumpeter’s later work and vocal stylings, try Ella and Louis, with Ella Fitzgerald.

 Nicknamed ‘Little Jazz’ due to his short stature, Eldridge came to prominence during the Swing era of the 1930s, playing trumpet with major bands led by Gene Krupa, Artie Shaw and Fletcher Henderson, and later with Count Basie and Ella Fitzgerald.